uva-spin/TMDs/UnpolarizedTMDs_Extraction/Tests_with_E288_Kinematics/Sq_approach/New_Model_Nov_2024/README.md

 #Test18
-Took Test14 model and used sigmoid activation function in the output layer
+Took Test14 model and used sigmoid activation function in the output layer Loss function is large ~62000
+So looks like "sigmoid" in the final layer doesn't work

 #Test19
-Took Test12 model and used sigmoid activation function in the output layer
+Took Test12 model and used sigmoid activation function in the output layer Loss function is large ~62000
+So looks like "sigmoid" in the final layer doesn't work

+At this stage, let's call the two models
+Mod_A: k,Q2 inputs processed together in the DNN model: Test14
+Mod_B: k,Q2 inputs processed separately inside the DNN model: Test11,12,19

+#Test20
+USed Mod_A with Keras Tuner